mcgillgraphics/mcgillgraphics.github.io/README.md

 ## Other Guidelines

 ### Permissions
 __Only organization administrators__ can push modifications to the main public website.
 Other members can see the repository in read-only mode.
-If a student wants to contribute a change (e.g., new publication), another repository will be made available (e.g., `website-public`) to them where they can freely commit Markdown files and media.
-This repository will be added as a submodule to this repository, allowing seamless integration while retaining appropriate priviledges.
+If a student wants to contribute a change (e.g., new publication), this is done via [`publications`](https://github.com/mcgillgraphics/publications).
+This repository is added as a submodule to the main website repository, allowing seamless integration while retaining appropriate priviledges.

 ### Website Updates

-__Users.__ We do not use pull requests on this repository as this would require every student to clone the main build in order to modify a handful of files.
-Instead, we will rely on a submodule which will allow users to use the GitHub web interface to add and modify Markdown files easily.
+__Users.__ We do not use pull requests here as this would require every non-admin users to clone the main build in order to modify a handful of files.
+Instead, we rely on the submodule which allows users to use the GitHub web interface to add and modify Markdown files easily.
 Users can also use the Git command-line to push/pull from the public submodule repository.

-__Administrators.__ To update the website following a recent change from a user, an administrator will need to:
+__Administrators.__ To update the website following a recent change from a user in `publications`, an administrator will need to:
-1) Pull changes from the submodule `website-public`.
+1) Pull changes from the submodule by running: `cd _publications && git pull`.
 2) Recompile the static website locally to update `_site`.
+3) Make sure there is no formatting error by visualizing new publication page.
+    - If none, proceed to 4);
+    - Otherwise, correct error in submodule repo, commit + push changes and go to 1).
-3) Update `_site` in `public_html` using a tool like `rsync`.
+4) Push `_site` to main `public_html` on host server using a tool like `rsync`.

 Current administrators are Derek Nowrouzrezahrai, Marc-Antoine Beaudoin and Joey Litalien.

 ## TODOs
-- [ ] Setup public submodule for non-admin users.
+- [x] Setup public submodule for non-admin users.
-- [ ] Setup host directory for large files to eventually replace `/pub-assets`.
+- [ ] Setup host directory for large files.